thegenemyers/DASCRUBBER/README.md

 involve a block number.

-Using the local alignment-pile for each A-read, DASqv produces a QV value for each complete segment of TRACE_SPACING bases (e\.g\.
+Using the local alignment-pile for each A-read, DASqv produces a QV value for each complete trace point panel/tile of TRACE_SPACING bases (e\.g\.
 100bp, the -s parameter to daligner).
-The quality value of ecah trace tile is the average of the best 25-50% of the estimated coverage alignment matches, where the estimated coverage is computed from the histogram of the .covr track.
+The quality value of each trace tile is the average of the best 25-50% of the estimated coverage alignment matches, where the estimated coverage is computed from the histogram of the .covr track.
 If one supplies the -c parameter, than this value explicitly overrides the estimated coverage produced by default.
 All quality values over 50 are clipped to 50.

-The -v option prints out a histogram of the segment align matches, and the quality values produced.
-This histogram is useful in assessing, for a given data set, what constitutes the threshold -g and -b, to be used by down stream commands, for what is definitely a good segment and what is definitely a bad segment.
-The -H option is for HGAP-based assembly (see the -H option of daligner) wherein only reads longer than the -H parameter are considered for overlap, scrubbing, and assembly.
-With this option set, DASqv and all subsequent commands in the scrubbing pipeline, only perform their functions on reads of length -H or more.
-All other reads are used in the overlap piles for H-reads to help assess and scrub the H-reads, but are themselves not scrubbed.
+The -v option prints out a histogram of the tile alignnment differences, and another of the quality values produced.
+This later histogram is useful in assessing, for a given data set, what constitutes the threshold -g and -b, to be used by down stream commands, for what is definitely a good segment and what is definitely a bad segment.
+By default, the system will choose for -g the QV value for which 80% or more of the QVs are lower than this value, and for -b, the QV value for which 7% or more of the QVs are higher than this value.

 The quality values are written to a .qual track, that can be viewed by calling DBdump with the -i option set (\"i\" for \"intrinsic QV\").